 This was a good episode of Wizard Barristers, and I wasn’t able to guess who the true murderer was before Kiri-jii started presenting his information and hunches.

 I also appreciated how this episode focused on the idea of the two different generations working together and the friction that is created.
 Being the oldest, Kiri-jii has the most experience, and he is also methodical and takes in everything around him.
 Cecil, meanwhile, is young and brash, and wants to get the crime solved as quickly as possible.
 While there was a lot of frustration on Cecil’s part for most of the episode, I honestly believe that she was able to better appreciate Kiri-jii’s experience and knowledge by the end of the story.

 I almost forgot to mention that this episode started to provide a little more information about the subplot regarding the Grimoire 365.
 There appears to be a group of wizards who have a vendetta against humans for the persecution they have endured at human hands over the years.
 Apparently, the Grimoire 365 mentions a wizard that only appears once every hundred years, and it appears Cecil may be this wizard.
 The leader of the group comments that just as they planned, Cecil is gradually awakening to her dormant powers and that the fated time is drawing near.

-According to what I’ve seen, there’s only 12 episodes of Wizard Barristers, so episode six should be the halfway point.
-I really hope a little more focus is put on the Grimoire 365 storyline, because all we’ve had at this point is some vague references and the scene in episode five that just touches on explaining what’s going on.
-I’m looking forward to watching episode six in order to see if more about the Grimoire 365 storyline will be revealed, and what kind of case Cecil and the Butterfly Law Office takes on next.
+According to what I’ve seen, there are only 12 episodes of Wizard Barristers, so Episode Six should be the halfway point.
+I really hope a little more focus is put on the Grimoire 365 storyline, because all we’ve had at this point is some vague references and the scene in Episode Five that just touches on explaining what’s going on.
+I’m looking forward to watching Episode Six in order to see if more about the Grimoire 365 storyline will be revealed, and what kind of case Cecil and the Butterfly Law Office takes on next.

 Additional posts about Wizard Barristers: